autoevolution

 BMW 1 Series Coupe (E82) photo gallery

-In 2007, BMW made a surprising move and introduced a smaller vehicle than the 3 Series when it launched the 1 Series, which became the only premium coupe in the small-sized segment.
+In 2007, BMW made a surprising move and introduced a two-door version of the 1 Series when it launched the E82, which became the only premium coupe in the small-sized segment.

 When the German automaker launched the first generation of the 3 Series in 1975, that model became an instant hit thanks to its low price, good performance for top versions, and fuel efficiency for the lower-powered ones.
 That success continued with the second generation, the E30, that followed in 1982.
 But all these new generations grew up in sizes and prices.
 As a result, young customers couldn’t afford them anymore.
-To gain its newer audience back, BMW made the 1 Series an affordable vehicle.
+To gain back some of its lost customers, BMW introduced the 1 Series in 2004 as an affordable vehicle.
 Furthermore, besides the three- and five-door hatchback versions, the automaker also offered it as a two-door coupe, also known as the E87.

 The car’s profile revealed a raked windshield followed by an arched greenhouse that ended into a sloped down rear window onto the short deck.
 Its frameless doors and fixed rear windows resembled the lines of the first generation of the 3 Series.
 Depending on the trim level, the car sported aerodynamic side skirts and large wheels, while at the back, a duck-tail adorned the trunk.
 Furthermore, the rear bumper featured a lower-mounted diffuser with single or double side exhausts, depending on the engine version.